Suman-K9/code_snippet/risk/strategic_risk.md

 **Conclusion**
 Strategic risk in banking demands proactive management through adaptive planning, governance, and regulatory compliance.
 Learning from past failures (e.g., subprime lending crises) helps institutions balance innovation with stability.

+Competitive Risk: Falling behind competitors due to their faster innovation and improvement of offerings4.

+Change Risk: Risks associated with introducing any change program, such as digital transformation4.

+Regulatory Risk: New regulations that disrupt business, create new responsibilities or demand new technologies4.

+Economic Risk: The broader economic landscape affecting the success of a business strategy4.